Online teaching and learning resources for USC Annenberg

 If you aren’t already using Blackboard, get your course set up and available to students.
 Visit https://blackboardhelp.usc.edu to learn more and be sure to check out upcoming Blackboard training opportunities available through CET.

 VoiceThread allows faculty and students alike to create polished, pre-recorded multimedia presentations that can be viewed and discussed asynchronously.
 Narrate and annotate slides, videos, photos and other types of media, while simultaneously engaging participants in a threaded audio/video discussion.
-USC Annenberg will be providing all faculty and students free VoiceThread professional accounts via email.
-Training sessions are being scheduled and will be offered to faculty, TAs, and students remotely in the coming weeks.
+USC Annenberg has provided free VoiceThread professional accounts to all faculty and students.

 - Set realistic goals for what you can cover for the rest of the semester.
 Be flexible and understand that your students may be anxious and distracted.

 - Adapt assignments, exams, and other assessments as necessary to meet learning goals in a distance learning environment.
 (See FAQ about ADA compliance.)
 External proctored examinations cannot be supported currently.

 - Create asynchronous opportunities for instruction and participation (e.g., Discussion Board Forums on Blackboard).
 Use VoiceThread to create interactive, asynchronous lectures and discussions that reserve live sessions for deeper dives into the course content.